ddragosd-demo-org/openwhisk-alexa-demo/README.md

 }
 ```

+### Step 6
-5. Change the location manifest.yaml to point to
+Change the location manifest.yaml to point to
 ```
 exercises/exercise-3/alexa-skill.js
 ```

+### Step 7
-7. Commit changes back to github
+Commit changes back to github, either using the browser or the git CLI.

 ## Exercise 4

 In this exercise we will configure Alexa to handle requests for different metrics over any duration.

+### Step 1
-1. Add OneshotReportIntent to querySelectionHandlers, this intent handler supports adhoc queries for various metric's over multiple time periods
+Add OneshotReportIntent to querySelectionHandlers, this intent handler supports adhoc queries for various metric's over multiple time periods

 ```javascript
     'OneshotReportIntent': function () {